These Malta Marvels Will Magnetize the Traveler in You

 A day in Mdina and Rabat, ending in Mosta.

-Mdina, also known as the “Silent City,” is the old capital of Malta and is one of the most beautiful and well-preserved medieval walled cities in Europe.
-Stroll through the narrow, winding streets and admire the stunning architecture—a mix of medieval and baroque styles.
-The city is known for its unique blend of history and charm.
+Mdina, also known as the “Silent City,” is the old capital of Malta and one of the most beautiful and well-preserved medieval walled cities in Europe.
+Stroll through the narrow, winding streets and admire the stunning architecture, which is a mix of medieval and Baroque styles.
+The city is renowned for its unique blend of history and charm.

 [Images courtesy of Raul Escobedo]